-First, there were some basic rules of survey design that were not given sufficient consideration.
 It is usual practice to begin a questionnaire with some simple warm-up questions to make the respondent feel that the questions will not be too difficult.
 In this survey, the first questions gathered information about the kilometres of waterway under respondent control (distinguishing between normal boundary, give and take boundary, and within property river frontage areas), the area already fenced and whether they had received a devolved grant.
 Although these questions were not difficult, they did confuse some people, which was not an ideal way to begin the survey.
-The other basic rule that could have been given more consideration is the use of focus groups to test the survey design.
-One focus group was held in the early stages of survey development, but had the final design been tested at another focus group, it is likely that the survey would have been identified as too confusing and adjustments could have been made.

-Second, there were measurement issues that confounded the presentation of information in the choice sets.
+The other section that proved confusing was the choice sets.
 Usually the information presented in a choice set relates only to the choice profiles - ie, the different options available.
 In this survey two addition sections of information were provided in the choice set.
 There was a reminder about the baseline conditions that applied, and after the choice options, if a respondent had selected a rebate option, further information was collected on their capital costs.